najibghadri/redux-dunk/README.md

 🏀 Effect management in redux, inspired by loop ➿ \
-*Schedule async functions in reducers to run after reducers with dispatch-getstate api provided.*
+*Schedule async functions from reducers to run after reducers with dispatch-getstate api provided.*

 - [API](#api)
 - [Usage](#usage)